Optimizing a trade show visit can help you saving time and gathering relevant details about the market.

 I see too many visitors and attendees not networking at events.
 You need to go introduce yourself to as many companies as possible.
 All the companies having complementary products or being in the same industry (media, associations…) are a very good source of information and you will need them one day or another to ask information about a specific market, a specific distributor, or a possible tender.
 So, go meet them and create a long-lasting relationship!

 Tip 4: the basic rules

-There are few basic rules, but they are forgotten too many times.
+There are a few basic rules, but they are forgotten too many times.
 Dress up!
 First impressions last.
 Have (enough!) business cards and give them.
 I can’t count how many times I have heard “I do not have business cards anymore”, this is unforgivable.
-Take the habit to always ask for a business card or at least an email to write to.
+Take the habit of always asking for a business card or at least an email to write to.
 Nobody will contact you back, no matter how important you are.